laradock/laradock/DOCUMENTATION/content/introduction/index.md

 It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of Containers and tools you may choose.

 **Workspace Image Tools**
-PHP CLI - Composer - Git - Linuxbrew - Node - V8JS - Gulp - SQLite - xDebug - Envoy - Deployer - Vim - Yarn - SOAP - Drush...
+PHP CLI - Composer - Git - Linuxbrew - Node - V8JS - Gulp - SQLite - xDebug - Envoy - Deployer - Vim - Yarn - SOAP - Drush - WP-CLI...

 You can choose, which tools to install in your workspace container and other containers, from the `.env` file.